 The development of Camp Ten Oaks has been informed and guided by a diverse group of dedicated volunteers who collectively make up a 40-person staff team.
 Our volunteer staff members are an integral part of the camp community and ensure that our campers have an unforgettable, safe and fun summer.
 On average, the volunteer staff at Camp Ten Oaks tend to be in their mid-twenties and choose to work at camp during their vacation time.

-The Camp Ten Oaks staff team is selected, trained and supported by a leadership team comprised of four incredible volunteers: our Camp Director, Assistant Director of Staffing, Assistant Director of Programming and Assistant Director of Operations.
+The Camp Ten Oaks volunteer staff team is selected, trained, and supported by a leadership team comprised of four incredible volunteers: our Camp Director, Assistant Director of Programming, and Co-Assistant Directors of Staff.
 Their role is to plan and lead so that things go off without a hitch and, in a more realistic world, to deal with any hitches that do happen.
-They are accountable for ensuring that Camp Ten Oaks meets or exceeds the standards set out by the Ontario Camping Association.

 Assistant Director of Programming

 Riley has been in love with camp since they were little.
 Riley has been working at Ten Oaks for a few years, and loves being able to see the campers challenge themselves and each other, form new connections and support one another.
 Riley has worked and volunteered extensively with 2SLGBTQ+ families and communities through participating in local pride committees, working with the Rainbow Diversity Institute as a consultant about 2SLGBTQ+ topics, and through research during their Master’s degree.
 Riley has also worked extensively with children with disabilities at summer camp and after-school programming.
 Riley has a